staxrip/staxrip/md/test-build.md

 - three VapourSynth filter profiles added based on std.SetFieldBased
 - added user contributed script 'Convert Bluray (BT709) to 10bit 400nits (MaxFALL) HDR (rev2)'
 - in the options dialog the subtitles to auto load can now be defined with both two and three letter code, this is useful for people more familiar with three letter codes, both can be mixed, for undetermined previously 'iv' had to be used, now 'und' can also be used.
-- many new switches added to QSVEncC Intel Quick Sync GUI
 - added setting to scale the UI to a custom factor
+- many new switches added to Intel Quick Sync encoding GUI for QSVEncC
+- many new switches added to NVIDIA encoding GUI for NVEncC
+- added option to set audio default stream

 ### Fixed Bugs

 - fixed window freeze in eac3to dialog happening when eac3to fails on the input.
 - fixed showing filter selection dialog even if the source is vpy or avs
-- fixed StaxRip trying to auto correct the script even if the source is avs
+- fixed StaxRip trying to auto correct the script even if the source is avs or vpy
 - fixed StaxRip recalculating the video bitrate even when the fixed bitrate option is used
 - avi muxer supports two audio tracks now
 - in some cases the two audio output file paths were identical